 The Zanzibar Wife is a bewitching novel of clashing cultures and conflicting beliefs, of secrets and revelations, of mystery and magic, by the author of the international bestseller The Little Coffee Shop of Kabul.

-Deborah Rodriguez's bestselling novel about a little cafe in Kabul, and the five extraordinary women who meet there ...
+Now in B format, the bestselling novel about a little cafe in Kabul, and the five extraordinary women who meet there ...

 The spellbinding sequel to the international bestseller The Little Coffee Shop of Kabul.
 Six women, on opposite sides of the earth, yet forever joined by a cafe in Kabul.